Shopify Email vs. Mailchimp: Which should you choose in 2025?

 Price is one of the most important criteria involved in choosing an email marketing tool.
 In this section of our Shopify Email vs. Mailchimp comparison, we’ll compare their free and paid plans.

-Conversely, Mailchimp offers a free plan with limited features and three paid plans with different features.
+Mailchimp offers a free plan with limited features.
+It also has three paid plans with varying features.

-Mailchimp is a comparatively affordable email marketing tool suitable for all types of small businesses.
-However, it’s not the best option for large businesses as the price increase is steep beyond a certain number of subscribers.
+Mailchimp is an affordable email marketing tool for all types of small businesses.
+It may not be as cost-effective for larger businesses, though.
+The price increase gets quite steep beyond a certain number of subscribers.

-For more details, use our email pricing calculator below to quickly compare costs and features with other top platforms.
+Use our email pricing calculator below to quickly compare costs and features with those of other top platforms.
 Input your desired number of contacts, choose up to two other email marketing providers from the list, and see how Omnisend stacks up against them.

 Quick email provider pricing comparison